 Benefits of joining The Autoimmune Collective:

-- Guided Meditation and Hypnosis Audios specifically targeted to help you get over resentment of your disease, relieve stress, and heal faster
+- Guided Meditation and Hypnosis Audios specifically targeted to help you get past the things holding you back from healing, relieve stress, and heal faster

 - Helpful coaching videos to help you navigate eating an AIP diet, stress, and more